 - Effect of microstructure and process parameters on the wear performance of the WC/Ni coatings deposited by PTA

 Dissertation - Restricted Access

 Library of Congress Subject Headings

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5372617~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5372617~S5

 Bao, Ju, "Study of abrasive waterjet nozzle materials and plasma transferred arc welding coatings" (2004).
 Doctoral Dissertations.
 1569.